 - Using the leftover tag from the leader line, use this tag to wrap the line around your doubled main line, as well as the strand of leader line

 - Wrap the leader line tag around this section of three strands at least 4 or 5 times

 - Take the remaining tag end of the leader line and run it through the small loop

 - Holding both strands of the backing firmly, pull the leader line’s tag end downward to tighten

 - Pull both ends of the leader line, one at a time to fully tighten and secure the Albright knot

-You can use your fingers to push the coils down toward the main knot and it might help to dip the lines in water before you fully snug them up and secure the knot.
+You can use your fingers to push the coils down toward the main knot and it might help to dip the lines in water before you fully snug them up and secure them.

 Some of these knots are more difficult than others and it’s recommended that you practice each one before you attempt them while fishing.
 It’s best to start with a moderately-thin rope, which will allow you to get a better visual understanding of exactly where each strand and loop needs to go and where you should tighten the knot.